numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

    .. method:: run(function, passbuilder)

       Run optimization passes on *function*, a :class:`ValueRef` instance.

+These can be created with passes populated by using the :meth:`PassBuilder.getModulePassManager` and :meth:`PassBuilder.getFunctionPassManager` methods, or they can be instantiated unpopulated, then passes can be added using the ``add_*`` methods.

+To instantiate the unpopulated instances, use:

+.. function:: create_new_module_pass_manager()

+   Create an unpopulated :class:`ModulePassManager` instance.

+and

+.. function:: create_new_function_pass_manager()

+   Create an unpopulated :class:`FunctionPassManager` instance.

 The ``add_*`` methods supported by both pass manager classes are: